replicatedhq/replicated-docs/docs/intro-replicated.md

 Support teams can use Replicated features to more quickly diagnose and resolve application issues.
 For example:

-- Customize support bundles, which can be used to collect and analyze redacted information from the customer's cluster, environment, application instance, or other sources.
+- Customize and generate support bundles, which collect and analyze redacted information from the customer's cluster, environment, and application instance.
 See [About Preflights Checks and Support Bundles](/vendor/preflight-support-bundle-about).
 - Provision customer-representative environments with the compatibility matrix to recreate and diagnose issues.
 See [About the Compatiblity Matrix](/vendor/testing-about).
 - Understand the state of an instance with access to telemetry, including application health, current running versions, and infrastructure and cluster details.
 See [Customer Reporting](/vendor/customer-reporting).